Skip to content Skip to main content

 What's NOT Included (Budget Separately)

-• Flights to Ireland (€400-800 from US/EU)
+• Flights to Ireland (€400-800 from the USA/EU)

-• Ground transportation to trailhead (€30-100)
+• Ground transport to the trailhead (€30-100)

 • Activities and attractions (€10-50/day)

-• Travel insurance (€50-150 total, highly recommended)
+• Travel insurance (€50-150 in total, strongly recommended)

-Budget Option: €1,100-1,400
+Budget option: €1,100-1,400

 • Tour: €650